eBay sued over will-not-recruit agreement with Intuit

-WASHINGTON (Reuters) - The Justice Department and the state of California sued e-commerce company eBay Inc on Friday over what they called an illegal agreement with Intuit Inc not to recruit Intuit’s employees.
+WASHINGTON (Reuters) - The U.S. Justice Department and the state of California sued online retailer eBay Inc on Friday over what they called an illegal agreement with Intuit Inc not to recruit Intuit’s employees.

 The agreement eliminated competition for workers, depriving them of access to better job opportunities, the Justice Department and California Attorney General Kamala Harris said in simultaneous news releases.

-Meg Whitman, then eBay’s CEO, and Scott Cook, Intuit’s founder, were closely involved in creating and enforcing the agreement.
-Cook was serving on eBay’s board at the same time he was complaining about eBay’s recruiting of Intuit employees, federal officials said.
+Meg Whitman, then eBay’s CEO, and Scott Cook, Intuit’s founder, were intimately involved in forming and enforcing the agreement, federal officials said.

 EBay said the government is wrong and that it will vigorously defend itself.